A derived equivalence between cluster equivalent algebras: Computation of the endomorphism algebra

-Let $t$ be integers $\leq m$, $i$ be in $c^{(t)}$ and $j$ be in $c^{(s)}$.
-By Lemma \ref{Phiproj}, we have an isomorphism It is isomorphic, by Lemma \ref{space}, to the space of commutative squares up to homotopy, where horizontal maps are minimal right $\Tt_{t-1}$ (resp. $\Tt_{s-1}$)-approximations.
+Let $s,t$ be integers $\leq m$, $i\in c^{(t)}$ and $j\in c^{(s)}$.
+By Lemma \ref{Phiproj}, we have an isomorphism By Lemma \ref{space}, the above $\Hom$-space is isomorphic to the space of commutative squares up to homotopy, where horizontal maps are minimal right $\Tt_{t-1}$ (resp. $\Tt_{s-1}$)-approximations.